 You do not need to be able to read music to be in Voices Valiant, but the ability to read music is a great asset in learning the songs.
-If you do not read music, you may want to initially bring a recording device to rehearsals to record your part while we rehearse.
+Rehearsal music is accessible online for home practice.
+We also teach music reading in the rehearsals.

 Is the rehearsal space handicap accessible?